History

 Meet the team

-Mr Daniel Tanner – Head of History and Character
+Mr Daniel Tanner – Associate Assistant Headteacher, Character

 Miss Alicia Pearce – Teacher of History and Digital Skills